OpenACC/openacc-training-materials/labs/lab1/English/Fortran/README.md

 **`!$acc <directive> <clauses>`**

-**!** in Fortran signifies a commented line.
-We will use specially formatted comments in order to guide the compiler.
-If the compiler does not understand the commented line, it can ignore it, rather than throw a syntax error.
+`!$acc` in Fortran is what's known as a "compiler hint" or "compiler directive."
+These are very similar to programmer comments, since the line begins with a comment statement `!`.
+After the comment is `$acc`.
+OpenACC compliant compilers with appropriate command line options can interpret this as an OpenACC directive that "guide" the compiler above and beyond what the programming language allows.
+If the compiler does not understand `!$acc` it can ignore it, rather than throw a syntax error because it's just a comment.

-**$acc** is an addition to our comment.
-It specifies that this is an **OpenACC directive**.
-Any non-OpenACC compiler will just treat the entire line as a comment and ignore it.
-Even our PGI compiler can be told to ignore them. (which lets us run our parallel code sequentially!)

 **directives** are commands in OpenACC that will tell the compiler to do some action.
 For now, we will only use directives that allow the compiler to parallelize our code.